 Because past, present, and reasonably foreseeable future development projects are generally planned and included in city and county general plans and transportation plans (such as RTPs), ongoing and future changes in land use patterns would be compatible with adjacent land uses, and agricultural and other existing land uses would continue to exist alongside new transportation and development projects in the cumulative RSA.
-One exception in San Jose is the Google Project, which required an amendment to the Diridon Station Area Plan to allow residential units on the project site, which is mostly within the Diridon Station Plan Area and is almost entirely designated for nonresidential uses.
-However, the increased density around the Station Area, including residential uses, would be compatible with Plan Bay Area's vision for increased density in proximity to transit.
 Although Alternative 3 would result in some localized changes in land use patterns in east Gilroy, the project would not lead to incompatible uses on a broad scale that would result in substantial alteration of land use patterns.